Official Government Website

 The state also has the authority to develop policies that address implementation issues such as allowing variances and mixing zones.

 Water quality standards are created through the negotiated rulemaking process, including public involvement throughout the rule development.
+Visit our Rulemaking web page to learn more about this process.

 This accordion will not appear on the screen